THAAP25/Logic/README.md

 make
 ```

 This example contains a compiled UNIX binary of the Glucose solver.
 For optimal experience, we encourage the user to compile the SAT solver themselves.
 Note that the solver, as well as the Python script, are assumed to work on UNIX-based systems.
-In case you prefer using Windows, we recommend to use WSL.
+In case you prefer using Windows, we recommend to use WSL (which is what has been used).

-Note that the provided encoding for the graph partitioning problem is not the only existing encoding.
+Provided encoding for the graph partitioning problem is not the only existing encoding.
 Usually, there are several equivalent encodings one might use.
 Choosing the encoding is up to the user based on experience and experiments.

 The following documentation is an acceptable solution format that should accompany your code.